icefisher225/py_sockets/README.md

 # py_sockets
-A library to build off of.
-Hopefully it makes socket-level python programming faster.<br>Written for Python 3.9.x.
+This is a library to make error-handled socket programming faster and easier.<br><br>Written for Python 3.9.x.

 ## Dependencies